Nariman (film): Plot

 Manu, the accused in the notorious couple murder case, attempts an escape during his prison transfer but ends up being shot.
 Although severely wounded, he survives despite being showered with bullets by the police.
-Dr. Giri, a senior surgeon, takes pity on the escaped criminal who is to be hanged for his crime.
-Manu is accused of having murdered his elder brother and sister-in-law out of lust for the latter, in an attempted rape.
+Dr. Giri, a senior surgeon, latter, in an attempted rape.
 For various reasons, Dr. Giri believes Manu to be innocent.
 He convinces his friend Shekharan, the Chief Minister of Kerala, to reopen the case and assign the case to a sincere and brilliant, yet aggressive, police officer, Ashok Nariman.

 Initially termed "hopeless" by the legal advisors — due to the excellent way the case was framed — Nariman found loopholes.
 He learns that the crime was committed by the intelligent Adv.
 Padhmanabhan Thampi and his friends Kochunarayanan, Superintendent of Police (SP) Philippose, and their allies, including Musthafa Kamal (a.k.a.
 Karate Kamal), who executed the crime.
 Nariman submits his report, and the case comes to the Sessions Court.
 To everyone's dismay, the Judge refuses to have a second hearing of the case, as earlier the case had gone up to the Supreme Court, awarding capital punishment, and even the President of India did not have any pity on the "perpetrator" Manu, so as to pardon his sentence.
 The Judge believes the case to be a publicity stunt as a result of the change in Government, and the Court cannot be deceived by any.